 Lead is a powerful neurotoxin, which means exposure to lead can damage the brain.
 It can also injure other soft tissues and organs, can interfere with the formation of blood, and exposure to enough lead can even kill.
 Both children and adults are vulnerable to lead’s health effects.

 - Brain damage resulting in IQ loss, learning disabilities, hyperactivity, inability to concentrate, and/or behavior problems

 - Stunted growth

 - Hearing problems

 Young children are most vulnerable to lead’s effects, because prior to age six, their brain and central nervous system are still forming and easily susceptible to damage.
 For an adult to suffer significant health effects, exposure to lead would have to be sustained and more intense.
 Most adults who are affected by lead have been exposed in an occupational setting, such as working as a house painter or in a battery recycling plant.

 Pregnant women are at special risk, because the lead they absorb crosses the placenta and enters the fetus.

 It’s important to remember that there is no known safe level of lead in a human body.
-The US Centers for Disease Control and Prevention (CDC) has set a “threshold of concern” at 10 micrograms of lead per deciliter of blood (µg/dL).
-But recent research has made it clear that health effects can occur at levels lower than 10 µg/dL.
-This is why the District Department of the Environment has established a special program that offers a visit to the home of families of children diagnosed with a blood lead level between 5 µg/dL and 10 µg/dL.
-During this visit, trained staff will provide education to the family about how to minimize the risk of exposure to lead, as well as some dust testing, to see whether lead-contaminated dust might be present in the home.
+The US Centers for Disease Control and Prevention (CDC) has set a “threshold of concern” at 5 micrograms of lead per deciliter of blood (µg/dL).
+This is why the District Department of the Environment has established a special program that offers a visit to the home of families of children diagnosed with a blood lead level at 5 µg/dL or above.
+During this visit, trained staff provide education to the family about how to minimize the risk of exposure to lead, as well as some dust testing, to see whether lead-contaminated dust might be present in the home.